- Sphere Engine overview

 Sphere Engine modules

-What is the difference between the Compilers and Problems modules?
+What is the difference between the Sphere Engine modules?

 The Sphere Engine Compilers module is a service that enables remote execution of computer programs and retrieving the results of their execution.

-The Sphere Engine Problems module enables the automated verification of solutions to programming problems.
+The Sphere Engine Problems module enables the automated verification of submissions to programming problems.
 It includes a Problems Manager feature for efficient programming problem creation and testing.

 Which module should I choose?

-If your project only requires running computer programs (e.g. executing sample source code inside a programming course), choose the Compilers module.
+If your project primarily involves running computer programs, such as executing sample source code within a programming course, we recommend selecting the Compilers module.

 More information about the differences between the modules can be found in this module comparison table.